 Going back to that first or second question you asked, about what catalyst?
 I don't know, higher prices.
-You can say that because the shares are doing well, especially some of the higher quality shares, that we are going to experience higher prices in the gold and silver market, for whatever reason, in the not too distant future.
+You can say that because the shares are doing well, especially some of the higher quality shares, that we are going to experience higher prices in the gold and silver market, for whatever reason, in the not-too-distant future.

 That's a clear indicator, that they're leading.
 And that, again, we're not too far away from seeing them come move in the metals.

 I've been advocating ...
-My own book, I'll be honest, we write Money, Metals and Mining.
+My own book, I'll be honest, we write Money, Metals, and Mining.
 We focus a lot of our energy on the mining sector.
 I've been saying for a while that I thought that the mining sector is really the place to put your money.
-But I also want to be consistent, and I've always taught, and will continue to, that you really, to have a precious metals portfolio, you must start with the physical metal first.
+But I also want to be consistent, and I've always taught, and will continue to, that if you really, to have a precious metals portfolio, you must start with the physical metal first.

 Even though what's the best value?
 In a lot of cases, the shares were a better value.
 Because in some cases you could buy a share of stock for less than the cash value.
 In other words, you could buy $1 for 90 cents, in some cases.
 And that wasn't just in a single case, there were a few out there, like maybe five or six.
-That had that kind of situation, where they were beaten up so badly, that they were selling for less.
+They had that kind of situation, where they were beaten up so badly, that they were selling for less.

 Mike Gleason: Well great stuff, David, and before we let you go, tell people how they can get involved with your great service there at the Morgan Report.
 Also, talk about the upcoming Silver Summit this fall.

-If you're inclined to get really involved, and you're serious about this aspect of money, metals and mining, you can get our basic service.
+If you're inclined to get really involved, and you're serious about this aspect of money, metals, and mining, you can get our basic service.
 Basic service is like $10 a month.
 I mean it's less than going to Starbucks twice a month, it's really pretty reasonable.

 Then there are services that are beyond the basic service that are for more advanced investors.

 Silver Summit will be in October this year, I think it's the 22nd-23rd.
 It will be at the Davenport Hotel in Spokane.
 We're trying to get some new people in there, as far as somebody that hasn't spoken before.
-Of course I'll be there.
+Of course, I'll be there.

 But we're trying to cover all aspects of the market, we also try to cover both sides of the market.
-In other words get a lot of establishment types that look at silver as just purely an industrial commodity, it has nothing to do with money, it has nothing to do with financial problems and all that stuff.
+In other words, get a lot of establishment types that look at silver as just purely an industrial commodity, it has nothing to do with money, it has nothing to do with financial problems, and all that stuff.
 They have that perspective.
 I don't hold to that one, but they do.
 So you can hear both sides of the argument.

 Then we have a lot of mining companies, a lot of bullion dealers.
 It's probably, in my view, probably one of the best, if not the best, places to go for a silver-oriented presentation seminar.